 But was it acceptable or would it have been acceptable for the Democrats to accept help from the Ukrainian government in this campaign?

-Uh but I think if you look at the political article, and we're talking about just a single article here, if you accept all the facts in the article, the scale of what the Russians did is not comparable to anything in that article.
+But I think if you look at the political article, and we're talking about just a single article here, if you accept all the facts in the article, the scale of what the Russians did is not comparable to anything in that article.

-If it were, the comparable analogy would be that the Ukrainian president directed the Ukrainian intelligence agencies to steal to hack Donald Trump's campaigns, steal emails, publish them, directed a social media Army to influence the election and sat down, its representatives sat down with Chelsea Clinton and John Podesta, in which they indicated they wanted the dirt on Donald Trump.
+If it were, the comparable analogy would be that the Ukrainian president directed the Ukrainian intelligence agencies to steal, to hack Donald Trump's campaign, steal emails, publish them, directed a social media army to influence the election, and sat down.

-There's no suggestion anything of that magnitude.
+There's no suggestion, anything of that magnitude.

 So the scale is different.

-Acknowledge that, but this is problematic.
+But this is problematic.

 Well, it would be problematic to get any kind of support from a foreign government.

-I I I literally have no idea what they're talking about.
+I literally have no idea what they're talking about.

-You didn't go to Ukraine, you or someone on the campaign, you did not go to the Ukraine to get opposition research.
+You did not go to the Ukraine to get opposition research.

 No, absolutely not.